Many graduates from history of art degrees are interested in working in museums or galleries where gaining relevant work experience is crucial...

 Remember that many employers accept applications from graduates with any degree subject, so don't restrict your thinking to the jobs listed here.
 To find out what jobs would suit you, log in to My Prospects.

-Practical experience is extremely valuable and will make you a more competitive candidate in the world of art galleries and museums.
+Practical experience is extremely valuable and will make you a more attractive candidate in the world of art galleries and museums.
 It is valued as highly as the right knowledge and qualifications, and you should take any opportunity to carry out a work placement.

 Search for placements and find out more about work experience and internships.